 Diamond Quartz’s lifetime will be greatly enhanced through proper and regular maintenance.
 Test and record water chemistry values once a week, and adjust as indicated per water-balance table recommendations.
 Brush the entire pool, walls, and floor weekly.
 Remove any debris and foreign materials immediately to prevent staining.
 Check and maintain filter, pump motor, and skimmer baskets to maintain proper flow and filtering action.
 If unable to perform regular weekly maintenance, the services of a qualified licensed pool service professional should be obtained.

-Please, keep in mind that the color of the pool may vary due to water depth, lighting conditions at the job site, mixing and installation methods.
+Please, keep in mind that the color of the pool may vary due to water depth, lighting conditions, mixing and installation methods.
 Sample colors and photographs attached here are as accurate as modern technology can produce and can even vary depending on your monitor calibrations.

 SGM, Inc. warrants that its Diamond Quartz® are made of natural quartz aggregate and the ceramic color coated will not fade or react with swimming pool installation materials for a period of ten (10) years from the date of pool installation.
 Given that SGM, Inc. does not provide installation service or prepare pool plaster mix, this warranty does not cover workmanship, reinstallation, and other manufacturer’s materials or plaster surface defects.
 If the quartz is deemed defective, SGM, Inc. will replace them at no charge.
 You must pay for any and all other materials cost and labor for reinstallation.
 It is acknowledged and understood that due to the use of natural quartz aggregate some shade variation is inherent and is not considered a defect.
 This warranty provides you specific legal rights, and you may have other rights that vary from state to state.